-° Only if patient requests contact and approves access to survey responses.
+^c Only if patient requests contact and approves access to survey responses.
 Only accessed by nominated patient liaison.

-^d DHB super-user (person with administrative rights) sets permissions for who can view comments.
+^d DHB super-user (person with administrative rights) sets permissions for those who can view comments.

-Privacy assessment
+4 Privacy assessment

-The next section of this PIA considers the privacy requirements that the Commission must follow to uphold the law, possible risks of the survey data collection and reporting system discussed, and our intended risk mitigation strategies.
+This section considers the privacy requirements that the Commission must follow to uphold the law, discusses possible risks related to the survey data collection and reporting system, and identifies our intended risk mitigation strategies.

-The content is organised on Table 3 on the following pages, according to the 12 privacy principles of the Privacy Act, and the corresponding rules of the Health Information Privacy Code (HIPC).
+The content is organised in Table 4 on the following pages, according to the 12 privacy principles of the Privacy Act 1993 and the corresponding rules of the HIPC.

-Table 3: Assessment of compliance against Privacy Principles
+Table 4: Assessment of compliance against privacy principles